DeadPool-4422/a7y18lte-Resources/README.md

 We have a new kernel that addresses several issues such as:

 - Non-functional MTP in GSI
-- Camera and flash not working
+- Camera and flash not working in Android 11 or newer versions

 The new kernel file is named `repack-boot.7z`.